THE LEADERSHIP INITIATIVE

 Andrew Xue ︳Violin, Leadership Initiative & Junior Program President

-If you’re a classical musician who juggles practice, lessons, performance, and personal commitments, the VMA’s one-of-a-kind, time-saving, straightforward Leadership Initiative fits seamlessly into any high schooler’s schedule.
+If you’re a classical musician who juggles practice, lessons, performance, and personal commitments, the VMA’s one-of-a-kind, straightforward Leadership Initiative fits seamlessly into any high schooler’s schedule.

-Here’s your chance to share your talent, make a lasting difference in your community, boost your resume, and make your mark as a leader.
+Here’s your chance to share your talent, make a lasting difference in your community, boost your resumé, and make your mark as a leader.
 Let’s do this!

-#1: Practice
+Practice

 Performing a piece of classical literature requires consistent practicing.
 At the very least, we expect Elementary and Middle School students to practice at least 10-30 minutes per day, while High School students are expected to practice at least 30-60 minutes per day.

-#2: Private Lessons
+Private Lessons

 If you’re a music educator and want to learn more about partnering with the VMA, check out The Circle.